 The EMPH hybrid format allows working professionals to experience the best of both worlds: face-to-face instruction and collaboration with faculty and peers during the on-campus sessions AND the convenience of online learning during the interim 12 weeks of the semester.

 EMPH students include public health professionals from across the United States and abroad.
 Our students have families, demanding careers, travel schedules, and other competing priorities.
 This flexible format allows our community of learners to embrace advanced education while not disrupting their lifestyle.

-Adult Learning Theory states that adult learners:
+Adult Learning Theory

-MPH in Applied Epidemiology
+MPH in Prevention Science

 Learn from Instructors and Peers

 While students in most programs, including EMPH, expect to learn from their instructors, one of the great strengths of the EMPH program at Rollins is the opportunity for students to also learn from the extensive experience of their peers.
-Although a minimum of three years of experience is required for EMPH admission, EMPH students have an average of eight-to-nine years of work experience and bring a very rich background to the classroom experience.
+Although a minimum of three years of experience is required for EMPH admission, EMPH students have an average of eight years of work experience and bring a very rich background to the classroom experience.

 One of the reasons I love working with EMPH students is that I learn so much myself in every course that I teach.
 Our students bring such a wealth of experience, that I know I will learn a lot too.